 340-224-0030

-Procedural Requirements
+Major New Source Review Procedural Requirements

 (1) Information Required.
-The owner or operator of a proposed major source or major modification must submit all information the Department needs to perform any analysis or make any determination required under this division and OAR 340 division 225.
-The information must be in writing on forms supplied by the Department and include the information for a Standard ACDP as detailed in OAR 340 division 216.
+The owner or operator of a proposed federal major source or major modification must submit all information DEQ needs to perform any analysis or make any determination required under this division and OAR 340 division 225.
+The information must be in writing on forms supplied or approved by DEQ and include the information for a Standard ACDP as detailed in OAR 340 division 216.

-(3) Application Processing:
+(2) Application Processing:

-(a) Within 30 days after receiving an application to construct, or any addition to such application, the Department will advise the applicant of any deficiency in the application or in the information submitted.
-For purposes of this section, the date the Department received a complete application is the date on which the Department received all required information;
+(a) Within 30 days after receiving an application to construct, or any addition to such application, DEQ will advise the applicant of any deficiency in the application or in the information submitted.
+For purposes of this section, the date DEQ received a complete application is the date on which DEQ received all required information;

-(b) Notwithstanding the requirements of OAR 340-216-0040 or 340-218-0040, concerning permit application requirements, the Department will make a final determination on the application within six months after receiving a complete application.
-This involves performing the following actions in a timely manner
+(b) Notwithstanding the requirements of OAR 340-216-0040(11), DEQ will make a final determination on the application within twelve months after receiving a complete application following the public participation procedures of Category IV in OAR 340 division 209.

-(A) Making a preliminary determination whether construction should be approved, approved with conditions, or disapproved;

-(B) Making the proposed permit available in accordance with the public participation procedures required by OAR 340 division 209 for Category IV.
-Extension of Construction Permits beyond the 18-month time period in paragraph (2)(a) of this rule are available in accordance with the public participation procedures required by Category II in lieu of Category IV.

-(2) Other Obligations:

-(a) Approval to construct becomes invalid if construction is not commenced within 18 months after the Department issues such approval, if construction is discontinued for a period of 18 months or more, or if construction is not completed within 18 months of the scheduled time.
-The Department may extend the 18-month period for good cause.
+3) Approval to construct becomes invalid if construction is not commenced within 18 months after DEQ issues such approval, if construction is discontinued for a period of 18 months or more, or if construction is not completed within 18 months of the scheduled time.
 This provision does not apply to the time period between construction of the approved phases of a phased construction project; each phase must commence construction within 18 months of the projected and approved commencement date;